-What are the pros? sturdy plants
+What are the pros? easy to grow, tasty, pretty

-What are the cons? slow sprouting
+What are the cons? sunscald easily, slow to ripen

 Would you recommend this product to a friend?